YuezhenQin/yuezhenqin.github.io/README.md

 updateDate: 2023-11-28 22:24
 language: en
 ---
+## 12.3

 ## 12.2
 “Don’t follow your passion, follow your effort.”
+"Problems are not stop signs, they are guidelines. — Robert Schuller"

 Timeline: MSc Computer Science at University of Warwick 12.7 PGT results day